core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 If Group OSCORE is used to protect the group observation (see {{sec-secured-notifications}}) and the OSCORE group supports the concept of Deterministic Client {{I-D.ietf-core-cacheable-oscore}}, then the server and clients in the OSCORE group can also independently produce the protected phantom observation request.

 In such a case, the unprotected version of the phantom observation request can be made available to the clients as a smaller, plain CoAP message.
 As above, this can be pre-configured on the clients, or they can obtain it through dedicated means (see {{appendix-different-sources}}).
-In either case, the clients and the server can independently protect the plain CoAP message by using the approach defined in {{Section 3 of I-D.ietf-core-cacheable-oscore}}, thus all produce the same protected Deterministic Request.
+In either case, the clients and the server can independently protect the plain CoAP message by using the approach defined in {{I-D.ietf-core-cacheable-oscore}}, thus all produce the same protected Deterministic Request.
 The latter is used as the actual phantom observation request that the protected multicast notifications will match under the group observation in question.

 When receiving the Deterministic Request, the server can clearly understand what is happening.
 In fact, as the result of an early check, the server recognizes the phantom request among the stored ones.
 This relies on a byte-by-byte comparison of the incoming message minus the transport-related fields, i.e., by considering only: i) the outer REST code; ii) the outer options; and iii) the ciphertext from the message payload.